teabranch/agentic-developer-mcp/README.md

 ![image](https://github.com/user-attachments/assets/8afeab98-f30c-4c31-8c11-ab8557c16620)

-# Codex MCP Wrapper
+# Agentic Developer MCP

 This project wraps OpenAI's Codex CLI as an MCP (Model Context Protocol) server, making it accessible through the TeaBranch/open-responses-server middleware.
+This engine may be replaced with OpenCode or Amazon Strands

 ## Requirements